MolReFlect: Towards In-Context Fine-grained Alignments between Molecules and Texts: MolReFlect

 \subsection{Zero-shot Alignment Extraction}

-Previously, the molecule-caption translation task treats a molecule as a general SMILES string $m$ and tries to let LLMs learn the direct mappings $m \leftrightarrow c$ between the molecule SMILES string $m$ and the textual caption $c$.
-To refine the alignments, several multi-modal methods like MolCA~\citep{liu2023molca} have been proposed to incorporate molecule graph information $g_m$ and learn the direct mapping $(m, g_m) \rightarrow c$ for the Mol2Cap task.
-Nevertheless, these methods still treat the molecule as a general SMILES sequence or molecular graph while ignoring the significance of detailed molecular sub-structures.

-Instead of directly learning the mappings from molecules to captions, MolReFlect aims to extract fine-grained alignments $K$ between the molecule SMILES strings and molecule captions, thereby learning the mapping chains $m \rightarrow K \rightarrow c$ and $c \rightarrow K \rightarrow m$.
-Typically, the fine-grained alignments should be labeled by professional chemists, which is not only challenging but also financially prohibitive.
-As a result, LLMs have emerged as a viable alternative due to their advanced reasoning capabilities and a certain degree of chemical knowledge.
-Within MolReFlect, we have developed a zero-shot prompting strategy to empower the teacher LLM to engage in chain-of-thought (CoT) reasoning \citep{wei2022chain}.
-This allows the teacher LLM to distill critical fragments from the molecule SMILES representations or captions, offering implications to their corresponding properties or sub-structure patterns.
+Instead of directly learning the mappings from molecules to captions, MolReFlect aims to extract fine-grained alignments $K$ between the molecule SMILES strings and captions, thereby learning the mapping chains $x \rightarrow K \rightarrow y$.
+The fine-grained alignments should indicate the correspondence between specific sub-structures in the molecule (e.g., functional groups, atoms) and the phrases or words in the caption.
+To leverage the inherent chemical knowledge of LLMs while avoiding the prohibitive cost of creating a labeled alignment dataset, we developed a zero-shot prompting strategy for the teacher LLM to conduct extraction via chain-of-thought (CoT) reasoning \cite{wei2022chain}.
+This allows the teacher LLM to distill critical sub-structures and phrases from the molecule SMILES representations and captions, respectively, offering implications for final predictions.
 Formally, we have:

-where $\theta_T$ represents the parameters of the larger teacher LLM, $I$ is the CoT instruction, and $K^0_c$ and $K^0_m$ signify the alignments extracted in a zero-shot manner from the molecule caption and SMILES string, respectively.
+where $\theta_T$ represents the parameters of the larger teacher LLM, $I$ is the CoT instruction, and $K^0$ signifies the textual alignments extracted in a zero-shot manner from the molecule caption and SMILES string.